After an action-packed cricket season, there is an opportunity to pause, take a breath, reflect and plan.

 Here’s some ideas to think about implementing and making a difference to your club bank account…

-It’s a faff, right?
-Well, I’m with you on that – but it could save you hundreds or thousands of pounds so it’s always worth the effort.
+It could save you hundreds or thousands of pounds so it’s always worth the effort.
 It’s not something to do every few years but every 6 months.

 After all, how many race nights or barbeques would you need to organise to make that kind of money?